slidevjs/slidev/docs/guide/syntax.md

 ### Line Numbers

-You can enable line numbers for all slides by setting `lineNumbers: true` in the global config or enable each code block individually by setting `lines: true`.
+You can enable line numbering for all slides by setting `lineNumbers: true` in the global config or enable each code block individually by setting `lines: true`.
 You can also set the starting line for each code block and highlight the lines accordingly; it defaults to 1:

 ````md
 ```ts {6,7}{lines:true,startLine:5}